 Now, EVP, the premier credential for advanced swine veterinarians, is open to an international audience.

-- Affordable four-week residential course in Champaign, Illinois, USA (2½ hours by car from O’Hare International Airport in Chicago)
+- Affordable four-week (two weeks in June, two weeks in January) residential course in Champaign, Illinois, USA (2½ hours by car from O’Hare International Airport in Chicago)

 - Close interaction with top swine professors from the USA

 - Active-learning classrooms, problem-solving exercises, practical laboratories, and team projects, leading to mastery of swine health management

 Register today for EVP Swine Health Management – International